In a nutshell...

 There is a particular stigma placed on people who are experiencing homelessness with their animals - a stigma that is perhaps best encapsulated by the all-too-often heard phrase: "You can't take care of an animal if you can't take care of yourself."
 In reality, people who are homeless with an animal are more often than not putting their animals needs ahead of their own - their animal will eat first, drink first, be comfortable first, and receive medical care first.

 For many homeless persons, their pet is considered their closest and most loyal friend, a non-judgmental listener, a source of protection, and a companion that provides a sense of responsibility and accountability.
-Both people and their pets need to receive medical care, yet access to preventative medical services may be more difficult for homeless pet owners for a number of reasons: there may not be a place for them to leave their animal or someone they trust to take their animal while they seek care; they may be untrusting of tying an animal up outside a health clinic for fear of having their pet stolen; or the clinic may not welcome animals inside.
+Both people and their pets need to receive medical care, yet access to services may be more difficult for homeless pet owners for a number of reasons: there may not be a place for them to leave their animal or someone they trust to take their animal while they seek care; they may be untrusting of tying an animal up outside a health clinic for fear of having their pet stolen; or the clinic may not welcome animals inside.
 For veterinary care, people may not know of an affordable option or may have logistical barriers to accessing those that offer such care.

 Housed in the School of Public Health at the University of Washington, The UW Center for One Health Research (COHR) investigates the health linkages between humans, animals, and their shared environments; including zoonoses, comparative clinical medicine, animals as sentinels, animal worker health, food safety, and the human-animal bond.
 Through transdisciplinary partnerships, COHR develops innovative strategies for healthy coexistence between humans and animals in sustainable local and global ecosystems.